 (a) pass all courses counted towards the Major Environment program with a grade of C or higher; and

 (b) confirm that their course selection satisfies the required components of the MSE core and their chosen Domain, and that the complementary courses are approved courses in their chosen Domain.

-(c) fufill all Faculty requirements as specified in the B.Sc. or B.Sc.(Ag.Env.Sc.) section of the Undergraduate Programs Calendar, which includes meeting the minimum credit requirement as specified in their letter of admission.
+(c) fufill all Faculty requirements as specified in the B.Sc. section or B.Sc.(Ag.Env.Sc.) section, respectively, of the e-Calendar, and which includes meeting the minimum credit requirement as specified in their letter of admission.

 See also Information for students for details concerning: